LEANNA MAE .ORG

 • continue the work of maternity care being more family-centered

-• advocate for patient-led healthcare with informed consent and respected decline
+• inform people of patient rights and advocate for patient-led healthcare with informed consent and respected decline

 • support women and families in their birth experience